 As the name suggests, these are preferred stocks.
 These stocks pay dividends too.
 But if the owners of these convertible preferred stocks want, they can convert their preferred stocks into common stocks.

-Dilutive securities are more important because companies issue convertible securities to attract the investors.
+Dilutive securities are more important because companies issue convertible securities to attract investors.
 The basic EPS is always more than the diluted earnings per share.
 If the basic EPS is less than the diluted EPS, then that particular diluted securities would be removed from the calculation of diluted earnings per share (anti-dilutive securities)

 This has been a guide to what is Dilutive Securities.
-Here we discuss the types of dilutive securities including convertible bonds, convertible preferred stocks, Options & Warrants with examples.
+Here we discuss the types of dilutive securities including convertible bonds, convertible preferred stocks, Options and Warrants with examples.
 You may also have a look the following recommended articles in accounting –